gtag('config', 'G-FPK98LK0QZ'); About the Artist – Anne Bedrick Fine Art

 About the Artist:

-Her work is collected internationally and has been exhibited nationally in solo and group exhibitions, including exhibitions juried by curators from the Metropolitan Museum of Art, the Guggenheim Museum, and MOCA Los Angeles.
+Anne Bedrick is a sculptor and painter based in Palm Springs, California.
+Her work is included in the rare book collection of the University of Virginia and has been acquired by over 150 private collectors.
+It has also been exhibited nationally in solo and group exhibitions, including shows juried by curators from the Metropolitan Museum of Art, the Guggenheim Museum, and MOCA Los Angeles.

 Download CV